MunebAli132/Obstacle-Avoidance/README.md

 ## Task: Program a Thymio II Robot

 ### Description
-Program a Thymio II robot to cross a classroom filled with obstacles as quickly as possible.
+This related to the program a Thymio II robot to cross a classroom filled with obstacles as quickly as possible.